Marker pen: Highlighters

 Highlighters are a form of marker used to highlight and cover over existing writing while still leaving the writing readable.
 They are generally produced in neon colours to allow for colour coding, as well as attract buyers to them.

 Whiteboard markers

-A whiteboard marker, or a dry-erase marker in some locations, uses an erasable ink, made to be used on a slick (or matte-finished), non-porous writing surface, for temporary writing with overhead projectors, whiteboards, and the like.
-They are designed so that the user is able to easily erase the marks using either a damp cloth, tissue, handkerchief, baby wipe, or other easily cleaned or disposable items.
+A whiteboard marker— or dry-erase marker— uses an erasable ink, made to be used on a slick (or matte-finished), non-porous writing surface, for temporary writing with overhead projectors, whiteboards, glass, and the like.
+They are designed so that the user can easily erase the marks using a damp cloth, tissue, handkerchief, baby wipe, or other easily cleaned or disposable items.
 Generally, people use fabrics to do so, but others use items like paper, clothing items, some even use their bare hands to wipe it clear.
 The erasable ink does not contain the toxic chemical compounds xylene and/or toluene as have been used in permanent markers, being less of a risk to being used as a recreational drug.
-One of the most common whiteboard marker brands is Expo.

-Wet-wipe markers are another version that are used on overhead projectors, signboards, whiteboards, and other non-porous surfaces.
+Wet-wipe markers— or wet-erase markers— are another version that are used on overhead projectors, signboards, whiteboards, and other non-porous surfaces.